top of page

 I was tasked into looking digging into the customer feedback data to see how I could improve the user experience of an online application form for help with legal fees that was run by a UK government department.

 This was a remote role.
-I was given access to around 3000 pieces of feedback, and I began my analysis by grouping the data into themes, based on the common issues reported by users.
+I was given access to around 3000 pieces of user feedback collected from the website.

 It soon became apparent that while the majority of users had a positive experience, a small group of users were experiencing deep frustration, anxiety and confusion.